 Make sure the bar and chain are free from any obstruction when starting the chainsaw.

-- Move chain brake lever (A) fully forward to lock chain brake before starting. - 2.
-Confirm there is fuel and chain oil in the tanks.
+- 1. Move chain brake lever fully FORWARD to LOCK chain brake before starting. - 2.
+Confirm there is fuel and chain oil in the tanks. - Move ignition switch to "I" position.